DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Adafruit MatrixPortal S3/192x128 RGB Matrix/README.md

 ![12_Panels](https://github.com/DJDevon3/My_Circuit_Python_Projects/assets/49322231/bb3ea441-6083-4da1-8876-994200ea287f)

 This is a view of the back of the panels flipped downward.
 When displayed the controller will be in the top right position.

 ![Brackets_Serpentine](https://github.com/DJDevon3/My_Circuit_Python_Projects/assets/49322231/eec78007-a293-42a4-8191-aef792ff34d9)

 Front view of the panel arrangement.
 When displayed the controller will be in the top right position.

 ![12-Panel_Arrangement](https://github.com/DJDevon3/My_Circuit_Python_Projects/assets/49322231/1daa959e-2b40-4c0f-a766-a66f73924987)

+Power supply and wire routing.
+I use 2x 5V 20A meanwell power supplies.

 ![IMG_1163](https://github.com/DJDevon3/My_Circuit_Python_Projects/assets/49322231/c276226f-f087-406f-b61a-a1f137811b7a)